weaviate/weaviate-io/developers/weaviate/api/rest_legacy/schema.md

 :::info Not all settings are mutable

-- Please note that not all settings are mutable.
+Some settings are immutable, they cannot be updated after the collection is created.

+Follow these steps to update an immutable setting:

+- Export the data
+- Delete the collection
-- To update any other (i.e. immutable) setting, you need to delete the collection, re-create it with the correct setting and then re-import the data.
+- Re-create the collection with the correct setting
+- Re-import the data

 <details>
   <summary>The list of mutable settings</summary>